 DMT Addiction Treatment

-First of all, when someone is on drugs, you should wait for the effects to wear off before you confront them.
+First of all, when someone is on drugs, wait for the effects to wear off before confronting them.
 In the case of a bad trip, make sure to provide a safe and quiet environment for the user.
 Have things escalated?
 Is the user is experiencing high levels of anxiety, paranoia, and aggression?
 In this case, call 911.
 Sometimes, users can take benzos to deal with anxiety and other mental side effects.

-It’s hard to think that you or your loved one might have became an addict.
+It’s hard to think that the loved ones might have became an addict.
 However, it’s even harder for the user to admit their problem.
 That’s why positive and non-judgmental attitude and calmness are crucial.
 Sometimes, people rely on interventions and put ultimatums on users.
-For example,“If you continue using, we’ll kick you out,” but remember that nobody wants to be an addict.
 Many personal issues, emotional scars, and traumas can lead to addiction.
 Therefore, each user needs some expert help to explore the reasons behind drug use and abuse.
 Often, family therapy is a must.
 Consequently, members of the family will have the chance to understand each other.
 Then, they may restore their communication.

 There are some principles of drug addiction treatment.
 Of course, the staff will conduct an evaluation and interview before intake.
 Note that they should address polydrug abuse and all comorbid disorders as well.